 The lawsuit, filed Friday in U.S. District Court in Anchorage by the organization Voice of the Arctic Iñupiat, claims that the rule enacted by the Department of the Interior on April 19 should be invalidated because it resulted from a flawed process.

-The new rule, which the Bureau of Land Management proposed last September before making final in April, makes some incremental changes in the Integrated Activity Plan that was issued in 2013 by the Obama administration.
+The new rule, which the Bureau of Land Management proposed last September before making it final in April, makes some incremental changes to the Integrated Activity Plan that was issued in 2013 by the Obama administration.
 That plan put about half of the reserve off-limits to leasing and identified five “special areas” as sites closed to development because of their ecological and cultural importance.

 The new rule codifies protections that are in the integrated activity plan, making them requirements rather than guidelines.
 It makes the protections for the five designated areas more permanent and contains provisions for possible future additions.